mcjamesloon/JamesloonAutoChromeGroupingExtension/README.md

   1. This table houses the key values to identify the URLs to group.
   2. See [Interface > Groups](#groups) for a break down of this tab.
 1. In the Text Input Field above the table, enter a URL to see what keys are derived from it.
-  1. Example: https://chrome.google.com Will yeild a Group Key of "chrome.google"
+  1. Example: https://chrome.google.com Will yield a Group Key of "chrome.google"
 1. Click the Green "+" Sign next to the Group Key to add it to the table
 2. Your should now see the Entry of "chrome.google" under the Group Key with the Color of Grey
 3. Navigate to https://chrome.google.com and you should see it automatically create a tab group with the title of "chrome.google"
-4. Open the extention and open the "Groups" tab again.
+4. Open the extension and open the "Groups" tab again.
 5. Click the "Color" value of Grey and change it.
 Notice how the Tab Group color updates with it.
 6. Now Click the Red "-" icon next to "chrome.google" and close the tab with https://chrome.google.com open
 7. Re-open https://chrome.google.com and notice it no longer performs the grouping